Why does liquidation happen?

 According to the contract specifications, the initial margin requirement for BTC futures contracts is 1%, and the contract multiplier is 0.001.

-Hence the maintenance margin of this position will be: 9001 x 100 x 0.001 x 1% = 9.001 USD
+Hence the initial margin of this position will be: 9001 x 100 x 0.001 x 1% = 9.001 USDT

-How is maintenance margin calculated?
+How is the maintenance margin calculated?

 Maintenance Margin = Notional Value x Maintenance Margin%